top of page

 It's about being more available to the work.

-When leaders stop negotiating their authority internally, something opens up.
-For them and for the organisation around them.
+When leaders stop negotiating their authority internally, something opens up, for them and for the organisation around them.
+Disagreement stops threatening belonging.
+Clarity strengthens trust over time.
+Responsibility gets shared rather than absorbed.

-And their relational intelligence, their true gift, finally works in service of outcomes, not at their expense.
+And the relational intelligence that carried these leaders this far, their genuine gift, finally works in service of outcomes rather than at their expense.

 bottom of page